MxUI/MUI/README.md

 ## Contact

-Should you have any question please do not hesitate to contact the developers, a list can be found without the MxUI GitHub organisation pages https://github.com/MxUI
+Should you have any question please do not hesitate to contact the developers, a list can be found within the MxUI GitHub organisation pages https://github.com/MxUI

 ## Examples